seth-oo/multi-cli-calc/README.md

 * `calculator_settings.txt`
 * `calculator_variables.txt`

-These files help store aliases, logs, backups, and settings for your CLI calculator.
+These files help store aliases, logs, backups, and settings for the CLI calculator.

 ---